Lucas Trecarichi: Unión San Felipe / Kallithea

 On 16 February 2012, Trecarichi signed with Chilean Primera División side Unión San Felipe as a free agent.
+He made appearances for the B-team in the Segunda División Profesional.

 He spent the 2013–14 season in Greece with Kallithea FC, being relatively played as his team finished in eighth position in the second tier.

 FC Jūrmala

 Prior to the 2014 campaign, Trecarichi joined FC Jūrmala.
 He scored his first and only league goal on 12 April, in a 4–2 victory over FS METTA/Latvijas Universitāte.

 International career

 Trecarichi represented Argentina at under-17 and under-20 levels, appearing for the later at the 2009 Toulon Tournament.